-Confucius, a Chinese philosopher, once said that “Real knowledge is to know the extent of one’s ignorance.”
+Confucius, a Chinese philosopher, once said “Real knowledge is to know the extent of one’s ignorance.”
 Although I highly doubt the 7th century BC philosopher was referring to email marketing, being uninformed about your email recipients’ preferences can indeed be ruining the efficacy of your email campaigns.

 A/B testing, also known as split testing, is an email marketing strategy that can help you develop a deeper understanding of your lists and see improved results with your email marketing efforts.
 This guide will give you a better understanding of A/B testing and how it can improve the engagement of your campaigns.